 Grindelwald is a famous mountain village in the Bernese Oberland, located at the foot of the Eiger (3,970 meters) and Wetterhorn (3,701 meters).
 Grindelwald is one of the most famous tourist destinations in Bernese Oberland.

 As recently as 1860, the Grindelwald Glacier reached the outskirts of the village.
-In this way, Grindelwald gained its second name of “Glacier village”.
+Between 1860 and 1914, glacier ice was mined and exported commercially.
+In this way, Grindelwald gained its second name “Glacier Village”.
 Unfortunately, millions of cubic meters of glacier ice have melted away in Grindelwald.

 By taking the train from Lauterbrunnen, you can reach the sunny car-free terrace of Wengen as well as Kleine Scheidegg.
 From Kleine Scheidegg, you can change trains to go to Jungfraujoch.
 You may access Mürren through Lauterbrunnen itself or via Stechelberg on the other side of Lauterbrunnen.
 In addition, if you keep ascending, you’ll reach Piz Gloria – the summit of Schilthorn at 2,971 meters above sea level.

 The following places are easily accessible from both Grindelwald and Lauterbrunnen: Männlichen, Eiger Glacier, and Jungfraujoch.